 Widow's Mite Scriptures

-The widow’s mite coin, or “lepta” in Greek, as quoted below, is found in three
+The widow’s mite coin, or “lepta” in Greek, as quoted below, is found in

-both tell the story of the poor widow who gave two mites, all
+and Luke 21 both tell the story of the poor widow who gave two mites, all

 she had.
 Luke 12 also references the “very last mite” for how the judge

 will expect you to pay all you owe, down to the smallest coin in your

 Christ used this little coin to teach dual messages: 1.Financially, these

 stories tell us that whether we give willingly, or pay out of obligation, we

 are to be financially responsible before both God and man.

 2.Spiritually, the widow’s story teaches us to give from the heart.
 The

 judge story teaches us that we are accountable for all of our deeds.

 Fortunately, since it is impossible for us to repay our debts to God, our God

 through Jesus Christ is willing to forgive us if we just ask him!

 Mark 12:41-44 (The poor widow)

 41 Now Jesus sat opposite the treasury and saw how the people put

 money into the treasury.
 And many who were rich put in much.
 42 Then

 one poor widow came and threw in two mites, which make a quadrans.
 43

 So He called His disciples to Himself and said to them, "Assuredly, I say to

 the treasury; 44 for they all put in out of their abundance, but she out of her

 poverty put in all that she had, her whole livelihood."